 I specialize in issues that commonly bring Women to therapy including relationship concerns,self esteem, trauma, parenting issues, and eating disorders/body image issues.
 Using a Health at Every Size approach, I have helped hundreds of clients feel better about their bodies.
 I have extensive training, experience, and a passion for helping Women clients.

 Suffering from mood and anxiety issues can have a troubling effect on your quality of life, from career satisfaction to social relationships.
 I use research supported approaches including Cognitive Behavioral Therapy, Interpersonal Therapy, and Mindfulness strategies to help clients overcome their struggles.

 Our busy lives can pull us out of the present moment, creating anxiety.
 Mindfulness helps people develop greater awareness and compassion.
-I am trainined in Mindfulness and Mindful Self-Compassion.
+I am trainined in Mindfulness, Mindful Self-Compassion, and Mindfulness Based Cognitive Therapy.
 I've led Mindfulness Workshops and Groups for years, and incorporate these strategies into my work with individual clients.
-My regular practice helps keep me grounded and present as a therapist
+Beginning in 2022, I began offering MBCT groups.
+My daily practice helps keep me grounded and present as a therapist

 Mindfulness Based Cognitive Therapy is a research supported approach found to be helpful for those with a history of Depression, Anxiety and trouble coping with stress.
 The next group begins in January.